hep-gc/dynafed_storagestats/README.md

 ## Endpoints Configuration

-In order to use the correct methods for each storage type some options should be added to the endpoints.conf configuration file:
+In order to use the correct methods for each storage type some options should be added to the endpoints.conf configuration file.

+### Known issues

+No support for global options. (e.g. locplugin.*.ca_path)

+Module boto3, used for S3 endpoints, does not support a folder path for the Certificate Authority.
+An individual file needs to be specified.

 ### General